Longreach is a place to experience the true spirit of the Outback.

 Grass plains, the town offers a wide range of activities to visitors on

 their Queensland holidays.
 It is indeed a major centre in Outback

-When you travel Queensland along the Matilda Highway, you can spend a few days here to explore museums, Outback hospitality, nature and wildlife.
+When you travel in Queensland along the Matilda Highway, you can spend a few days in this lovely country town to explore history, museums, Outback hospitality, nature and wildlife.

 Longreach's population is by far outnumbered by about 1 million sheep and cattle in this major wool growing and cattle breeding district.
 The 360° view of the horizon filled with millions of stars at night, the Milky Way, it is amazing.
 Be sure to go away from the city lights to experience the unique Australian Outback sky.
 You will love it.

 Malintji, Iningai and Kunngkari Aboriginal people lived in the district prior white settlement.

 Edmund Thomson was the first to explore the area and named the Thomson River in 1847.